 McDonald’s switched all their plastic straws for paper straws a while ago.
 But the new straws can’t be processed in UK recycling facilities.
 These straws are also served alongside plastic-lined cups and lids.
 Perhaps someone can give them a gold star for trying…

 Many well-known brands such as Kraft, Hovis and Walkers underwrite the costs of TerraCycle to help recycle their packaging.
 Which in theory sounds like a great idea, but it doesn’t incentivise these companies to reduce packaging at all.
 It is also notoriously difficult to get to some of the TerraCycle facilities as not all products are accepted at each facility.
 In our case, our closest facility for KP packaging is two towns away.
 Acuvue can be recycled at the local Boots.
 Hovis is at yet another location and for any pet food packs, the location is different again.

 It’s a painful process and I’m sure not many people are dedicated enough to go to the lengths of recycling these packages at their unique locations – doesn’t sound very green to me!

 However, what it does feel like is that they are trying to make it so difficult to recycle that we’ll give up so that there is nothing to recycle after all.
 It also does not make the product inside the packaging very green either.

 I’m sure once the items reach a facility it is recycled as expected, but the process of getting items to them could be more straight forward and practical for the average person, until this is resolved this does feel like greenwashing to us.

 What are your top greenwashing examples?
+Do you have any tips on how to avoid greenwashing?
 Please add them in the comments below.